uzma-a/fake-news-detector/README.md

 ## 👩‍💻 Author

-Built by **Uzma** — for educational use and job portfolio
-For educational purposes only.
+Built by **Uzma**  - For educational purposes only.
 Always verify news with multiple credible sources.

 ---